 What you can do:

-If household or business waste is an issue in your area, do not attempt to remove any of the waste but monitor the situation and report this as part of your inspection as there are certain items of waste that are liable to special disposal regulations.
+If household or business waste is an issue in your area, do not attempt to remove any of the waste but monitor the situation and report this as part of your inspection, as there are certain items of waste that are subject to special disposal regulations.